white8785/agent-os-cli/instructions/core/execute-task.md

 <step number="7" name="task_status_updates">

-### Step 7: Task Status Updates
+### Step 7: Mark this task and sub-tasks complete

-Update the tasks.md file immediately after completing each task to track progress.
+IMPORTANT: In the tasks.md file, mark this task and its sub-tasks complete by updating each task checkbox to [x].

 <update_format>
   <completed>- [x] Task description</completed>